SettleMint

 • Keep production credentials in the local credential store.
 Do not paste tokens, private keys, recovery codes, or customer data into the assistant conversation.

-• Treat assistant output as a draft until the operator checks DALP records, transaction output, or API responses.
+• Treat assistant output as a draft until the operator checks DALP records, transaction data, or API responses.

-• Capture operational evidence from DALP records and transaction output, not from the assistant's summary alone.
+• Capture operational evidence from DALP records and transaction data, not from the assistant's summary alone.

 Safe operating pattern